thing-it/thing-it-device-itach/README.md

 You can create your own Devices with their own User Interface to send IR commands via the **ITach Bridge**.
 It just requires

-* adding the desired IR commands to a simple JavaScript file (e.g. [iRobot Roomba Cleaning Robot](./iRobotRoombaRemote.js)) and
+* adding the desired IR commands to a simple JavaScript file (e.g. [iRobotRoombaRemote.js](./iRobotRoombaRemote.js)) and
-* writing a bit of HTML code (e.g. [iRobot Roomba Cleaning Robot](./web/iRobotRoombaRemote.html)) to invoke the Device Services to submit the IR commands.
+* writing a bit of HTML code (e.g. [web/iRobotRoombaRemote.html](./web/iRobotRoombaRemote.html)) to invoke the Device Services to submit the IR commands.

 To obtain the IR commands for your remote control, we have created an **IrSniffer** Device.
 The auxiliary **IrSniffer** Device is autodiscoverable.